 Q. What inspired you to write a story about love?

 A. Love is one of those universal things that we all want and we can all relate to.
-This story doesn't just focus on romance and sex but those deep love ties in multiple types of relationships that really hold us together and support us when the going gets tough.
+This story doesn't just focus on romance, but on those deep love ties in multiple types of relationships that really hold us together and support us when the going gets tough.
 It's also about finding love, and realizing you deserve it, when maybe you aren't the type of person that always fits in or makes connections easily.

 Q. Let's talk about that.
 Your story has some neurodiversity and characters who aren't your typical hero and heroine.
 Why did you choose to diverge from the usual type of romantic leads?

-A. Writing my characters this way just happened naturally, as there is a part of me in every character I write.
-In general, I also just like to see neurodiversity—and all types of diversity—represented more in books, and it's especially underrepresented in romance stories.
-My characters' struggles share something in common with my own, but I also know that feeling like an outsider or struggling to connect with others is a widely relateable concept.
-Many people feel that way or they don't see themselves as being somebody's ideal match, especially when they're in their 30s and still just trying to figure out adulting and who they are.
+A. Writing my characters this way just happened naturally, as there is a little part of me in every character I write.
+But in general, I enjoy seeing underrepresented types of characters, especially as the leads in a love story which can be some of the more stereotypical roles.
+Although my characters' particular struggles share something in common with my own, I know that having difficulty connecting with others is a widely relateable concept.
+Many people feel that way for various reasons, or they don't see themselves as being somebody's ideal match, especially when they're in their 30s and still just trying to figure out adulting.
 Xo and Elliot are not typical.
 But that makes them who they are, and I think there are a lot of readers who can relate and who will fall in love with them anyway.

 Q. Are any of the characters in The Third Thing based off people you know in real life?

 A. Nope, they're all figments of my imagination.
-They have aspects of me in them more than anybody else.
+It's not autobiographical either!
 The whole thing manifested in my head and this book is your passport to visit.
-Be careful, it's a little weird in there.
+It's a little weird in there, so take care.

-A. It wasn't my first written story, but I "published" my first book was when I was 6 years old.
+A. Yes, I "published" my first book was when I was 6 years old.
 It was a six-page story starring a horse (named after my brother) with handwritten text and an illustration on each page.
 I made photocopies with my father's help, "bound" them with the all-important "professional clear plastic binder" and distributed them to family members.
 Unfortunately, I neglected to keep a copy for myself, but they might still be out there somewhere.

 Q. Is that "professional clear plastic binder" thing a Calvin & Hobbes reference?